How to Import WooCommerce Customers

 To move to the following step, click on Continue to Step 2.

 Step 2: Review Import File with WooCommerce Customers

 In Step 2, the Review Import File screen will appear.

 Here, you'll be able to change the default delimiter if you're importing from a CSV file (as in this example).
 If you import from an XML or Excel file, you can select the parent node for the import.

-You can also Add Filtering Options if you want to define which specific customers to import.
+You can also add filters in the Manage Filtering Options section to define which specific customers to import.

 Everything looks in place, so click Continue to Step 3 to continue.

-Step 3: Map Incoming Fields to Import WooCommerce Customers
+Step 3: Map Incoming Data Elements to WooCommerce Customer Fields

 Now the Drag & Drop screen appears.
 Here, you can map the customer data to their required fields.
 Just drag and drop the data elements from the panel on the right to the appropriate field on the left.
 The first panel is Customer Account Info, which will contain the customer's main data: